yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface.markdown

 #### Description

-The `help` comand displays the syntax of a specified CLI command, or a list of all available commands.
+The `help` command displays the syntax of a specified CLI command, or a list of all available commands.

 #### Options